5 Colleges That Provide Gender-Affirming Care for Trans and Nonbinary Students

 Organizations like Campus Pride put together annual lists of the best colleges and universities for LGBTQ+ students.
 Below are a few examples of how colleges and universities support TNB students.

 The University of Utah also boasts an LGBTQ+ inclusive housing option called Alliance House.
-Students who wish to undergo medical procedures to correct their sex assigned at birth can seek support from the Transgender Health Program, which helps students find transgender health doctors, fertility services, and gender-affirming surgery.
+Students who wish to undergo medical procedures to correct their sex assigned at birth can seek support from the Transgender Health Program.
+This initiative helps students find transgender health doctors, fertility services, and gender-affirming surgery.

 Located in Newark, the University of Delaware scored high on Campus Pride's Campus Pride Index.
 GAC services and resources at the university include living-learning communities that allow students to choose gender-inclusive housing.
 What's more, their student health insurance covers counseling services and hormone replacement therapy treatments.